 - Drip Content – With the content dripping feature you can choose when members get to see your content and control how those users access the content on your site.
 If you like, you can run a free trial that locks after the trial period, prompting users to subscribe to regain access.

 - Membership Rewards – To reward loyal members, WooCommerce Memberships lets you offer free shipping, coupons, and special discounts.
 If you’re already selling digital downloads, you can sell memberships on your site too.

 - Easily Manage Members – Managing memberships is easy for both you and your members.
-Users can view all the content they have access to, see future releases and see their membership details.
+Users can view all the content they have access to, see future releases, and see their membership details.